zabirovms/geo-game/replit.md

   - All components maintain full navigation functionality while featuring modern visuals
   - Architect-approved implementation with no regressions
 - **2025-10-07:** Fixed map rendering issue
-  - Migrated from amCharts 5 to amCharts 4 for compatibility with React 15.6.2 and webpack 2
+  - Migrated from amCharts 4 to Three.js for better performance and modern 3D graphics
-  - Rewrote ZoomableWorldMap component to use amCharts 4 API
+  - Replaced ZoomableWorldMap component with SimpleWorldMap using SVG
-  - Rewrote RotatingGlobe component to use amCharts 4 API
+  - Replaced RotatingGlobe component with ThreeJSGlobe using Three.js
   - Both interactive maps now render correctly on the start screen without console errors
 - **2025-10-06:** Initial Replit setup completed
   - Installed all npm dependencies